 The MCB also charges $250 for changing a marijuana cultivation licensee’s ownership, business name, operating plan, or diagram of the licensed premises.

 An Alaska marijuana cultivation license is valid for one year, after which the licensee must renew it to continue growing marijuana legally.
 Standard cultivation license holders and limited cultivation licensees pay $7,000 and $1,400, respectively, as license renewal fees.
 The MCB accepts money orders, cashier's checks, checks, and cash for marijuana license-related payments.
 However, applicants/licensees opting for cash payment must do so in a particular way set by the MCB.

 In Alaska, a marijuana cultivation license holder can also apply for and obtain a retail marijuana store license, marijuana product manufacturing license, or both.
 However, a cultivation licensee who owns a manufacturing license, retail store license, or both, must conduct each marijuana activity in a room separate from any other operation.
 A secure door must divide the rooms from each other if they are co-located or connected.

 A marijuana cultivation license holder in Alaska cannot apply for or obtain a marijuana testing license.
-They must not have a direct or indirect financial interest or an ownership interest in a licensed marijuana testing facility.
+Furthermore, they must not have a direct or indirect financial interest or an ownership interest in a licensed marijuana testing facility.